Get Telephone Counseling When And Where You Need It

 Being Able To Avoid Public Stigma

 There is a social stigma that surrounds mental illness and mental health.
-Too many people in society have watched movies like Sybil and then formed inaccurate opinions about those that struggle with mental health challenges.
-They start to use labels for people seeing therapists such as "crazy," "insane," or "weak."
-Even people that suffer from more "minor' mental health challenges such as anxiety disorder and depression can be faced with these labels.
+Too many people in society have formed inaccurate opinions about those that struggle with mental health challenges.
+They may even use labels for people seeing therapists such as "crazy," "insane," or "weak."
+Even people that live with more "minor' mental health challenges such as anxiety disorder and depression can be faced with these labels.

 When people can use the telephone, email, and SMS counseling services, they don't have to go into an office and face others finding out about their appointments.